|Guide||♦||104 Triplogs||Active Topic|

-This hike starts out at the terminus of FR 410 off HWY 288.
+This hike starts at the terminus of FR 410 off HWY 288.
 At 6000+ft in elevation and being in a nicely shaded canyon, the ponderosas are plentiful and big.
-I started out at about 7:45 and after about 5 minutes of hiking, heard some rustling in the brush down below and saw 3 black bears, a mother and her cubs, much to my surprise.
+I started at about 7:45, and after about 5 minutes of hiking, I heard some rustling in the brush down below and saw three black bears, a mother, and her cubs, much to my surprise.
 They immediately headed to the other side of the canyon and into the woods.
-Needless to say, I treaded a bit more cautiously after that just to make sure I didn't literally run into any more bears.
+I treaded a bit more cautiously after that to make sure I didn't run into any more bears.

 The trail heads east along the north face of the canyon, passing Reynolds Creek Falls.
-It was no more that a trickle when I was there, but they are about 50 feet in height and would be quite impressive after a snow melt or heavy rain.
+It was no more than a trickle when I was there, but they are about 50 feet in height and would be quite impressive after snowmelt or heavy rain.
 Eventually, the trail crosses the creek and heads southeast towards Aztec Peak.
-At about the 2.5 mile mark, you encounter a beautiful aspen covered area called Knolls Hole.
-Let me tell you, the falls colors were in abundance.
+At about the 2.5-mile mark, you encounter a beautiful aspen covered area called Knolls Hole.
+Let me tell you; the falls colors were in abundance.
 The pictures can attest!

 The trail travels about 1/3 of a mile through Knolls Hole before leveling out at a saddle at about 7500 feet.
 You've gone almost 3 miles at this point.
-Also at this point, the trail forks.
-You can continue straight and head eastward and downward on the official Reynolds Creek Trail eventually meeting up with FR 487a near Murphy's Ranch, but I did not go that far.
-The trail kind of petered out, so I turned around and took the fork that headed right (south) and eventually ran in to the Abbey's Way #151 trail ( at this section, it appeard to be an old mining or logging road).
-If you follow TR 151 in a south/southwest direction, it leads you to a nice over look where you can see Aztec Peak and Peterson Ranch down below.
+Also, at this point, the trail forks.
+You can continue straight and head eastward and downward on the official Reynolds Creek Trail, eventually meeting up with FR 487a near Murphy's Ranch, but I did not go that far.
+The trail kind of petered out, so I turned around and took the fork that headed right (south) and eventually ran into the Abbey's Way #151 trail ( at this section, it appeared to be an old mining or logging road).
+If you follow TR 151 in a south/southwest direction, it leads you to a nice overlook where you can see Aztec Peak and Peterson Ranch down below.
 At this point, I turned around and headed back to the trailhead.
-All in all it was about 8 miles round trip.
+All in all, it was about 8 miles round trip.

 As a side note, after getting back to HWY 288, I headed back south about 2 miles and headed up FS 487 towards Workman Creek Falls.
-If you go past the falls about a 1/2 mile you will encounter the Abbey's Way trailhead that you can follow for about a 1/4 mile north from the road and it will lead you into the basin where Peterson Ranch is located.
-The ranch is long gone, but a nice field and an apple orchard still remain.
+If you go past the falls about a 1/2 mile, you will encounter the Abbey's Way trailhead that you can follow for about a 1/4 mile north from the road, and it will lead you into the basin where Peterson Ranch is located.
+The ranch is long gone, but a nice field and an apple orchard remain.
 I took plenty of them home!